 Myth: Only the patient matters

 Fact: The stress of caregiving can be immense, and often the caregiver goes into super-hero mode.
 “Here I am to save the daaaay!”.
-That’s great in a crisis, but with longer-term care it’s important to care for yourself too or you may experience burnout, depression and a feeling of inadequacy.
+That’s great in a crisis, but with longer-term care, it’s important to care for yourself too or you may experience burnout, depression, and a feeling of inadequacy.
 Practice a little self-compassion too and get help.
 Seek out counseling or support from groups.
 Give yourself a break.
-For me, taking a mindful approach to caregiving was the answer When Life Hits the Fan.
+For me, taking a mindful approach to caregiving was the answer and why I wrote the book When Life Hits the Fan, so you could learn how to take better care of yourself too.

 Myth: Nobody wants to help